Tharun-selladurai/face_liveliness_web_platform/README.md

-Here’s the updated project documentation with a full flowchart, detailed explanations, and Mermaid diagrams with colored headings, text, and arrows.
-The Mermaid diagrams are adjusted to reflect different colors for each module, and text colors are included as comments for CSS styling if needed.
+Here's the updated project documentation with the full flowchart and Mermaid diagrams reflecting the requested color scheme, including colored text and arrows.

 ---